+Final TA June 2, 2017

-TA Pillar Four – Workload Equity
+Pillar Four – Workload Equity

 11.1 Instructional Year

-There will be 172 work days beginning Fall quarter, 2004-05, including 165 instructional days (or their equivalent)
+Beginning in Winter Quarter of the 2017-18 Academic Year, there will be 172 work days including 162 instructional days (or their equivalent), 3 development days and 7 non-instructional days.

-The 165 instructional days (or their equivalent) shall be scheduledin accordance with the instructional year calendar (Appendix C).
+The 162 instructional days (or their equivalent) and the 3 development days shall be scheduled commonly across the District in accordance with the instructional year calendar (Appendix C).

 The non-instructional days will consist of work as follows:

-One such day, shall be used at the discretion of the District chancellor.
+One such day, shall be District Convocation.

 Utilization of three of these days will be determined by the unit administrator in conjunction with the unit faculty.
 Such work might include (on either a group or individual basis) course and curriculum development, laboratory maintenance, routine preventive shop maintenance, review and/or preparation of audio-visual instructional aids, etc.

 Faculty will work with their unit administrator, and document upon request, the use of three additional non-instructional days for activities such as: curriculum and textbook review; writing recommendations; graduation attendance; student-group advising; school, community, industry liaison; program review; Technical Advisory Committee (TAC) meetings; review and/or preparation of audio-visual aids; technology upgrades; professional development activities; web development and maintenance; community building; email maintenance; meeting preparation; and other tasks.

+Three days will be development days, (one per quarter) and will be utilized for faculty to participate in divisional / departmental / program meetings and activities.
+The content of these days will be planned and delivered jointly by the Unit Administrator and the faculty who choose to be involved.

+Part-time faculty who participate on these days will be compensated at $100 per day.
+The distribution of non-instructional work for the next academic year will be determined at the spring quarter development day.

 Counselor and librarian assignments may include workdays that are outside the normal instructional year calendar provided such assignments are between the second Monday of September and the Friday of the week following the last day of instruction for Spring Quarter.
 Such assignments will be made on an equitable rotation basis among the qualified individuals and in such instances compensatory time off shall be at a time convenient to the individual.